soklet/soklet/README.md

 #### Interceptors

-It's preferred to use resource method interceptors instead of Servlet Filters when possible.
+Resource method interceptors are an alternative to traditional Servlet Filters.
 DI frameworks normally provide interceptor functionality on which you can build.

 Examples of common interceptors follow.
 Note that Soklet does not provide any interceptors, database access, or security features out of the box - these examples are for illustration only.